telefonicaid/fiware-cygnus/doc/cygnus-ngsi/quick_start_guide.md

 ##Configuring a test agent

 This kind of agent is the simplest one you can configure with Cygnus.
-It is based on a standard `HTTPSource`, a `MemoryChannel` and a `OrionTestSink`.
+It is based on a standard `HTTPSource`, a `MemoryChannel` and a `NGSITestSink`.
 Don't worry about the configuration details, specially those about the source; simply think on a Http listener waiting for Orion notifications on port TCP/5050 and sending that notifications in the form of Flume events to a testing purpose sink that will not really persist anything in a third-party storage, but will log the notified context data.

 (1) Create and edit a `/usr/cygnus/conf/agent_test.conf` file (as a sudoer):